 Clear Policies and Guidelines: Effective activity-based working implementation requires clear policies on how spaces should be used, including meeting room booking systems and guidelines for maintaining a respectful and productive environment.

 Implementing ABW isn’t just about design; it’s about data.
-Workplace analytics tools can offer real-time insights into space utilization.
+Workplace analytics tools can offer real-time insights into space utilisation.
 This data helps businesses identify which areas are most popular or underused, allowing them to refine the office layout continuously.
 For example, if certain collaborative spaces are frequently used while others remain empty, adjustments can be made to accommodate employee behaviour and preferences better.

 If you’re faced with the challenge of appealing to many different employee needs, ABW could solve many of the issues you face daily.
 By having a variety of work settings, such as hot desks with desk booking system, informal booths, and standing desks, you’ll encourage employees to come together as a team and collaborate.